IVikas17/E-commerce-Data-Management-and-Visualization-System/README.md

 ### Visualizations
 1. **Line Chart for Daily Trends**:
-   - Add a Line chart.
+   - Added a Line chart.
    - Set the x-axis to the date.
-   - Add AOV, Quantity, and Total Price as values.
+   - Added AOV, Quantity, and Total Price as values.

 2. **Line and Stacked Column Chart**:
-   - Add a Line and Stacked Column chart.
+   - Added a Line and Stacked Column chart.
    - Set the x-axis to categories.
-   - Add quantity for columns and quantity received for the line.
+   - Added quantity for columns and quantity received for the line.

 3. **Pie Chart for Payment Methods**:
-   - Add a Pie chart.
+   - Added a Pie chart.
    - Set the legend to payment method.
    - Set values to the count of sales.

 4. **Table with Various Columns**:
-   - Add a Table.
+   - Added a Table.
    - Include columns like product name, sum of quantities, total sales per product, AOV, average rating, and average discount percentage.

 ## Installation and Usage